Basavaraj-analyst/SQL---Retail-Sales-Analysis/README.md

 FROM hourly_sale
 GROUP BY shift

-Findings
+* All the SQL queries can be found in the attached Word document.

+Findings:-

 Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
 High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
 Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
 Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.

-Reports
+Reports:-

 Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
 Trend Analysis: Insights into sales trends across different months and shifts.
 Customer Insights: Reports on top customers and unique customer counts per category.

-Conclusion
+Conclusion:-

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-How to Use
+How to Use:-

 Clone the Repository: Clone this project repository from GitHub.
 Set Up the Database: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
 Run the Queries: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.